 The Capital Intern Program (in Lansing)

-A local intern program that is primarily based in southwestern Michigan
+Local internship opportunities primarily based in southwestern Michigan

 Internships in Washington, D.C.